-All children from time to time have conflicts over a wide range of issues.
+All children, from time to time, have conflicts over a wide range of issues.
 It is vital that these are dealt with in the proper way.
 The following method should be used when dealing with all serious conflicts.

 - Decide upon a suitable time to deal with the issue. - Listen to all the parties concerned individually or collectively and record important details in a brief report.
-Use open questions and deal with the primary behaviour. - Assure the children that the situation will be dealt with until it is resolved. - Make children aware of the consequences of their actions and the rules they have disregarded. - Offer appropriate pastoral support or mediation to pupils. - Take the necessary action in line with the Sanctions Procedure including informing other relevant adults in and out of school as appropriate e.g. class teacher, SLT, lunchtime supervisor, parents etc.
+Ensure that children have the opportunity to speak individually if they wish, particularly in instances where bullying behaviour may potentially be involved. - Use open questions and deal with the primary behaviour. - Assure the children that the situation will be dealt with until it is resolved. - Make children aware of the consequences of their actions and the rules they have disregarded. - Offer appropriate pastoral support or mediation to pupils. - Take the necessary action in line with the Sanctions Procedure including informing other relevant adults in and out of school as appropriate e.g. class teacher, SLT, lunchtime supervisor, parents etc.

-The school follows the guidance set out in the DfE document "Behaviour and Discipline in Schools - Advice for headteachers and school staff" (January 2016) DFE-00023-2014.
+The school follows the guidance set out in the DfE document "Behaviour and Discipline in Schools - Advice for headteachers and school staff" (January 2016).

-This policy should be read in conjunction with the school's Anti-Bullying policy, the DfE "Exclusion from maintained schools, academies, and pupil referral units in England" guidance and Cornwall Council's Policy and Guidelines for the Use of Physical Restraint in School and Care Settings.
+This policy should be read in conjunction with the school's Anti-Bullying policy, the DfE "Exclusion from maintained schools, academies, and pupil referral units in England" guidance and Cornwall Council's guidelines for the use of physical restraint in school and care settings.